CarlosAPadilla/New-York-Affordability-Project/README.md

 - Entire-home listings drive the majority of affordability variance
 - Neighborhood density has a stronger effect on price than review scores

+## Methodology
+- Cleaned and filtered 2019 NYC Airbnb listings for price outliers
+- Grouped listings by borough and room type
+- Visualized pricing distributions using Python (pandas, seaborn)

 ![NYC Airbnb Price Distribution](outputs/figures/new%20viz%201.png)